ethanhann/rejson-php/docs-src/index.md

-# Redis-ML-PHP
+# ReJSON-PHP

-Redis-ML-PHP is a PHP client library for the [Redis-ML](http://redisml.io) module which implements several machine learning models as Redis data types.
+PHP client library for the [ReJSON](https://rejson.io) Redis module which provides a native JSON data type for Redis.

 ## Requirements